Home » Main Dish Recipes » Eggplant Involtini

 An eggplant sliced lengthwise.

 Slice the eggplant lengthwise.
-Then brush with oil and cook in a griddle pan or electric grill.
+Then brush with oil and cook in a grill pan.

 A spoonful of ricotta cheese filling on a grilled slice of eggplant.